NAXAM/naxam.github.io/index.md

 # Edit theme's home layout instead if you wanna make some changes
 # See: https://jekyllrb.com/docs/themes/#overriding-theme-defaults
 layout: default
-title: NAXAM - A mobile NATIVE, XAMARIN and ReactNative development company
+title: NAXAM - A mobile NATIVE and XAMARIN development company
 ---